chenqiuyuan/icsme2015-paper-impl/README.md

 Output Format
 ==============
+TIE model returns an array of recommended reviewers' IDs for each input review.

-Output JSON object contains top-10 recommended reviewers' IDs for all reviews, together with statistics.
+For utility `train_and_test.py`, output JSON object contains top-10 recommended reviewers' IDs for all reviews, together with statistics.

-An example is shown below:
+An example output file is shown below:

 ```json
 {